EvanForsythe/BB485/week03.md

 - `-s` is the name of the input file. **This should be a MSA.**
 - `-n` is used to specify what we want our output files to be named.
 E.g. `TEST`.
 - `-m` is the model of evolution used when calculating likelihood scores.
 This model is what let's ML use a more 'realistic' framework (e.g. allowing for some homoplasy).
-- `p` and `-x` give raxml a 'random' number to help it decide where to begin the 'tree search'. (i.e. which tree to start with during the hill-climbing algorithm).
+- `-p` and `-x` give raxml a 'random' number to help it decide where to begin the 'tree search'. (i.e. which tree to start with during the hill-climbing algorithm).
 - `-f` tells raxml what mode/task to run.
 - `-#` tells raxml how many bootstrap replicated to run.
 - `-T` tells raxml how many parallel threads (i.e. CPUs) to use.
 You can change this to a larger number and run the command from inside of a job submission.